OverHash/aeroTS/README.md

 ## Usage
 - AeroGameFramework comes with a lot of preinstalled files.
 These can be removed
 	- The `Promise` library under Shared *must* exist - or the AeroClient will not be able to load.
+	- The `Internal` folder under Shared *must* exist - or the AeroClient will not be able to load.
 - Create a file under your desired location, and add it to `src/GlobalRegistry.d.ts` in the defined format
 - For examples on how to do this, see [examples](https://github.com/OverHash/aeroTS/tree/master/examples)